isomerpages/moe-geylangmtdpri/_our-partners/Family Matters@School.md

 ### Features

 </p><p style="text-align: justify;">1.&nbsp;<b>Family Learning</b><br>
 </p><p style="text-align: justify;">A family that learns together grows together.
-Therefore, FMS Programmes are designed and planned to promote better parent-child understanding through talks, workshops and activities.  <br>
+Therefore, FMS Programmes are designed and planned to promote better parent-child understanding through talks, workshops and activities.  <br><br>

 2.&nbsp;<b>Training Parents to be Facilitators</b><br>
 </p><p style="text-align: justify;">Under FMS, parents volunteers are trained to become parent facilitators.
-They will provide guidance to other parents and help to facilitate workshops and support groups that aim to impart positive parenting skills.  <br>
+They will provide guidance to other parents and help to facilitate workshops and support groups that aim to impart positive parenting skills.  <br><br>

 3.&nbsp;<b>School Staff’s Family Wellness</b><br>
 </p><p style="text-align: justify;">The school staff are also members of families.&nbsp;FMS&nbsp;will provide them with programme to help them better manage their work and family life.
-Enhanced family life will translate into higher productivity for the school.  <br>
+Enhanced family life will translate into higher productivity for the school.  <br><br>

 4.&nbsp;<b>Students’ Programme</b><br>
-</p><p style="text-align: justify;">FMS&nbsp;empowers students with positive values to empower them in their relationships with others, and thereby facilitate their growth into responsible adults.
+</p><p style="text-align: justify;">FMS&nbsp;empowers students with positive values to empower them in their relationships with others, and thereby facilitate their growth into responsible adults.<br>

 ### Benefits